Codeinwp/visualizer/readme.txt

 5. Charts library

 == Changelog ==

+= 2.0.0 =
+* Improved design and layout to support multiple datasources.
+* Added new integrations in the Pro version.
+* Added opt-in for tracking.

 = 1.7.6 =
 * Fixed issue when using the same shortcode multiple times on the same page.